JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/speech_to_text_medical/outputs/README.md

 - **ner_label2**: Label assigned to the second named entity.

-- **ner_chunk2_confidence**: The confidence score associated with the recognition of the second named entity.

 - **relations**: Type of relation identified.

-- **relation_begin**: Starting character index of the relation within the document.

-- **relation_end**:  Ending character index of the relation within the document.

 - **relation_confidence**: Confidence score associated with the relation.